 A few of Laura’s clients include the Colorado Department of Transportation (CDOT), Paint Brush Hills Metropolitan District, the U.S. Army, Spectranetics, University of Colorado at Colorado Springs, Wells Fargo and Cabela’s, among many others.

 Laura’s work has been featured on television, radio, in newspapers and trade magazines.
 She has been a keynote commencement speaker for colleges and universities as well as a guest lecturer on careers, leadership and communication skills for graduate and undergrad students.

 Earlier in her career, Laura was a Customer Service and Sales Team Manager at Current Inc. with a team of 100+ employees.
-She was a Senior Human Resources Specialist at the Rochester Institute of Technology (RIT) and National Technical Institute for the Deaf (NTID), where she provided employee benefits communication for 2500+ faculty and staff, including the deaf and hearing-impaired.
+As a Senior Human Resources Specialist at the Rochester Institute of Technology (RIT) and National Technical Institute for the Deaf (NTID), she served 2500+ faculty and staff, including deaf and hearing-impaired employees.

 Laura holds a Bachelor of Arts in Humanities from California State University, Sacramento with graduate studies at the University of Colorado, Colorado Springs.
 She is a 2010 graduate of the Leadership Program of the Rockies (LPR).

 Laura lives in Black Forest near Colorado Springs, Colorado.
 In 2013, the Black Forest Wildfire destroyed her historic cabin home and business.
-Since then, she has rebuilt on the same spot.
-Laura writes a humor blog at CabinMama.com.
-She and her husband Doug love to camp, hike, hunt, ski and explore beautiful Colorado.
-She is also a mom, gramma and is owned by one very spoiled cat.
+She rebuilt on the same site within 12 months and then compiled a PDF booklet of Wildfire Survivors Tips.
+Laura also writes humor at CabinMama.com.
+Laura and her husband, Doug, love to explore beautiful Colorado.
+They are owned by one very spoiled cat.